Related articles

 Since auto-fail is a harsh penalty, auto-fail questions may have undesired effects on agents when used without caution, such as:

-Subjective auto-fail questions, where an auto-fail grade depends on how different graders interpret a mistake, may also lead to biased or unfair QA reviews.
+Subjective auto-fail questions in quality monitoring, where an auto-fail grade depends on how different graders interpret a mistake, may also lead to biased or unfair QA reviews.
 For instance, “Did the agent use a bad tone?” is a subjective question because a bad tone could mean different things to different members of your quality team.
-It's important to make sure that auto-fail questions are unambiguous, with no grey area for individual judgement.
+It's important to make sure that auto-fail questions are unambiguous, with no grey area for individual judgment.

-All in all, make sure you use auto-fail questions to look out for critical components of customer interactions that aren't open to ambiguity and you'll avoid these drawbacks.
+All in all, make sure you use auto-fail questions to look out for critical components of customer conversations that aren't open to ambiguity and you'll avoid these drawbacks to maintain a high standard of contact center performance..

 Some agent errors can cause serious damage to your business — they may put your company at risk of violating regulations and incurring financial penalties, or they may cause customers to leave or criticize your brand publicly, leading to customer churn and an erosion of customer loyalty.
 Focus on critical errors like these to get the most out of auto-fail.

-Here are some agent errors that may warrant an auto-fail:
+Here are some agent errors that may warrant an auto-fail in customer experience:

 Your customer service reps likely follow specific protocols to safeguard sensitive customer information such as personally identifiable information (PII), health records, and financial information.
 Agent failure to follow information security protocols puts your company at risk of violating customer privacy laws like Health Insurance Portability and Accountability Act (HIPAA) and Payment Card Industry Data Security Standard (PCI DSS), and also incurring heavy penalties and fines.